Persephone (sculpture): Creation

-The piece, made in France, was created primarily crafted by sculptor Armand Toussaint and cast by Graux-Marly.
-Upon its placement at Holcomb Gardens, the landscapers were J.I.
-Holcomb and Arthur Lindberg.
+The piece was primarily crafted by sculptor Armand Toussaint and cast by Graux-Marly.
+J.I.
+Holcomb and Arthur Lindberg were the landscape architects for its placement at Holcomb Gardens.

 Condition

 In 1993 Persephone was surveyed for the Save Outdoor Sculpture! survey on behalf of the Smithsonian Institution.
 The condition of the sculpture, at that time, was described as "treatment needed."

 Information

 The sculpture of the Greek goddess is meant to represent Persephone coming back from the underworld every spring to make the flowers and plants bloom.
 In Fall 2011 a mural in the Johnson Room in Robertson Hall on the Butler campus was created.
 The 2,120 square-foot mural depicts notable landmarks at Butler, including Persephone.

 In 1962, students dressed the statue in a bra, referencing the infamous "I dreamed I... in my Maidenform bra" campaign.